-4. Right to erasure ('right to be forgotten') (Article 17 of GDPR )
+4. Right to erasure ('right to be forgotten') (See Article 17 of GDPR for more information)

-The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies: (a) the personal data are no longer necessary in relation to the purposes for which they were collected or otherwise processed;
+The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay where one of the following grounds applies:

-(b) the data subject withdraws consent on which the processing is based, and where there is no other legal ground for the processing;

-(c) the data subject objects to the processing of personal data which is carried out for a) a legitimate interest pursued by the controller or by a third party or b) the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller and there are no overriding legitimate grounds for the processing;

-(d) the personal data have been unlawfully processed;

-(e) the personal data have to be erased for compliance with a legal obligation in Union or Member State law to which the controller is subject;

-(f) the personal data have been collected in relation to the offer of information society services directly to a child.
+- (a) the purpose of the processing has ceased; - (b) the data subject withdraws consent on which the processing is based, and where there is no other legal ground for the processing; - (c) the data subject objects to the processing of personal data which is based on a legitimate interest pursued by the controller or by a third party or is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller, and there are no overriding legitimate grounds for the processing; - (d) the processing is unlawful; - (e) the personal data have to be erased in order to comply with a legal obligation in Union or Member State law to which the controller is subject; - (f) the personal data have been collected in relation to information society services offered directly to children.

-5. Right to restriction of processing (Article 18 of GDPR)
+5. Right to restriction of processing (See Article 18 of GDPR for more information)